Misperception and informativeness in statistical discrimination: Model

 Each firm $A \subset \mathcal{A}$ produces efficiently, allocating each worker to whichever task $a \in A$ yields the highest expected surplus given that worker's signal $s \in S$, where the expected-surplus calculations are based on the perception $q$ and the signal structure $\langle S, \pi \rangle $.
 Thus the maximized expected surplus calculated by a firm $A \subset \mathcal{A}$ faced with a worker with signal $s \in S$ is

-Labor demand is competitive, so each worker is paid the expected surplus that she generates. \footnote{Our conclusions do not change if workers are instead paid a fixed (i.e. signal-independent) fraction $\alpha \in (0,1)$ of their expected surplus.} Average pay in the population is therefore
+Labor demand is competitive, so each worker is paid the expected surplus that she generates. \footnote{Our conclusions do not change if workers are instead paid a fixed (i.e. signal-independent) fraction $\alpha \in (0,1)$ of their expected surplus.}$^,$ \footnote{As usual, the assumption that labor demand is competitive admits a game-theoretic micro-foundation à la Bertrand.
+It is important to note that this micro-foundation involves assuming that all firms share the same perception.} Average pay in the population is therefore

 Note the differing roles of $p$ and $q$: a worker's pay depends on firms' prior perception $q$ (via the posterior perception $q_{\langle S, \pi \rangle })$, but the averaging of different workers' pay is according to the true distribution $p$.